Blackstone and group of private equity firms near deal to buy Medline

 The deal has yet to be finalized, the source added.

-The Blackstone consortium includes Carlyle Group Inc and Hellman & Friedman LLC, the Wall Street journal added on.wsj.com/3fQIPiG.
+The Blackstone consortium includes Carlyle Group Inc (CG.O) and Hellman & Friedman LLC, the Wall Street journal added.

 Our Standards: The Thomson Reuters Trust Principles.